KrishnaManaswiD/KrishnaManaswiD.github.io/_portfolio/portfolio-4.md

 collection: portfolio
 ---

-From my bachelor's thesis at IIT Hyderabad, I worked on the design of a hyper-redundant manipulator.
+For my bachelor's thesis at IIT Hyderabad, I worked on the design of a hyper-redundant manipulator.
 It was constructed out of 3D printed parts and was driven using cables connected to servo motors.